ternamdoo/odin-recipes/README.md

 ### Project Information
 In this project, I create a simple recipe site with a few recipes anyone can cook at home.

+Click [this link](https://ternamdoo.github.io/odin-recipes/ "Ternamdoo's Recipe Project HomePage") to see the project site.

 ### About the Files and Directories
 * The index.html file is the homepage for the recipe site
 * A recipes folder to contain the pages for each recipe